ericwindmill/flutter-by-example-www/content/lessons/dogs_app/setup_app/dog_model.md

     /// Gives us access to routing, context, and meta info functionality. return new MaterialApp(
       title: 'We Rate Dogs',
+      // Make all our text default to white
+      // and backgrounds default to dark
+      theme: new ThemeData(brightness: Brightness.dark),
       home: new MyHomePage(title: 'We Rate Dogs'),
     );
   }